Our round up of the best family friendly swimming pools in Florence, Italy. A must have list to survive the scorching hot Tuscan summer with kids.

 We loved it and if you are traveling with kids this is by far, in my opinion, the best option.
 Incidentally, it is also a few blocks away from and amazing gelateria, Badiani (more about it later).

 Address: Viale Pasquale Paoli, Florence, 055/9061591 Perfect for anyone who wants to swim in an Olympic size pool, families with children

 POOL CAMPING POGGIO AGLI UCCELLINI (outside of Florence)

 The swimming pool is open to the public, but it’s part of a campsite called poggio degli ucellini.
-The campsite is rated with 2 stars and indeed it’s a basic, a no frills kind of place, but it has absolutely all you may ask for: there are 2 pools, one for adults (water 160 cm) and one for kids (water 60 cm), a cafe with lovely cold and hot food, a shady playground and it’s surrounded by luscious woods the florentine countryside is famous for.
+The campsite is rated with 2 stars and indeed it’s a basic, a no frills kind of place, but it is lovely with kids: there are 2 pools, one for adults (water 160 cm) and one for kids (water 60 cm), a cafe with lovely cold and hot food, a shady playground and it’s surrounded by luscious woods the Florentine countryside is famous for.

 We spent here a long afternoon and it was truly a lovely place: only locals camp here, the only language you hear is Italian and the staff is exceptionally nice and helpful.
 To give you an idea: we left 40 cents on the table, by mistake, and they ran after us to make sure we got them back!

 This place is the perfect antidote to more touristy spots and paradise for kids: we can’t praise them enough.